Showing posts with label PD - platformers. Show all posts

 Aww little baby Hoogs!

-The objective is very simple - we need to rescue baby Hoogs that are trapped inside cages!
+The objective is simple - rescue baby Hoogs that are trapped inside cages!
 Sounds so cruel?
 Yes, it is and they're trapped, innocently waiting for us to free them.
-However, these little kiddies are pretty darn stupid and, when released, will blindly wander off through their dangerous new world - and die!!
+However, these little kiddies are darn stupid and, when released, will blindly wander off through their dangerous new world - and die!!
 They can get trapped, drown, or fry in burning flames.
-Yep, there's a lot of strategic thought needed when guiding these little babies home.
+There's a lot of strategic thought needed when guiding these little babies home.

-Hoog himself can walk, jump and even chuck bombs at his foes.
-However, he's only a short, stubby fella so cannot do much without the help of his environment, like helium-filled balloons which offer a chance to reach any inaccessible areas.
-There are various other cool mechanics to aid our hero; look for springs to bounce high into the air, switches that unlock hidden ledges, and special gateways that transport Hoog long distances in the blink of an eye.
+Hoog himself can walk, jump, and chuck bombs at his foes.
+However, he's only a short, stubby fella so cannot do much without the help of his environment, like helium-filled balloons that offer a chance to reach inaccessible areas.
+There are various other mechanics to aid; look for springs to bounce high into the air, switches that unlock hidden ledges, and special gateways that transport Hoog long distances in the blink of an eye.

-This is a game that is very easy to pick up and play.
-The controls are simple and responsive, without lag or finicky irritations.
-You're not thrown in at the deep end and gradually taught how to get the best from your environment to save those little babies.
-It plays great from the start and I was impressed with how each level becomes steadily and progressively harder.
+This is a game that is easy to pick up and play.
+The controls are responsive, without lag or finicky irritations.
+You're not thrown in at the deep end and gradually taught how to get the best from your environment to save the babies.
+I was impressed with how each level becomes steadily and progressively harder.
 I personally get that warm, fuzzy feeling playing this game because a lot of thought went into its creation!

 Fancy some more colourful screenshots?
 I know, I know, of course, you do so here ya' go...